behave/behave/docs/api.rst

 .. code-block:: gherkin

     Given some known state
-      and some other known state
+      And some other known state
-     when some action is taken
+     When some action is taken
-     then some outcome is observed
+     Then some outcome is observed
-      but some other outcome is not observed.
+      But some other outcome is not observed.

 the first "and" step will be renamed internally to "given" and *behave* will look for a step implementation decorated with either "given" or "step":